 In our modern society, the use of mobile phones and laptop computers are causing a lot of problems relating to poor posture, especially in our teenagers.
 Managing this is very important to the success of our postural correction work.
 Young athletes are likely to be spending more time sitting in front of screens than generations past.
 This fact alone can impact injuries such as Tennis Elbow, due to the fact that they are more prone to developing poor posture, which can affect tennis technique, kinetic movement, and joint stability.

 To fully rehabilitate an injured athlete, we first must look at the underlying causes.
 In the case of Tennis Elbow, it may be poor technique, wrong size grip, too much hitting, using wet balls, or poor posture.
 Just treating the injury site, itself may be a short-term solution.
 First look at any changes you have made (new racket, grip size, technical change, extra duration in practices) Look to modify these if you feel it may be the cause.

 It always best to seek professional treatment for any injury.
 Following an injury, a plan is the most effective way to treat injury.
 Once the injury has settled down, you can start to perform some rehabilitation exercises.
 The exercises performed in the videos below will help prevent Tennis Elbow and also strengthen up the appropriate weaker muscles of a recovering injured athlete.

 All exercises are 3 sets of 5 reps increasing to 15 reps before increasing load, (increase by 1 rep per set per day)

-Eccentric, (lowering phase), of all exercises is to be emphasised as research shows this type of tendon loading produces the best results.
+The eccentric, (lowering phase), of all exercises, is to be emphasized as research shows this type of tendon loading produces the best results.

 Not all Tennis Elbow problems are the same and do require a thorough assessment to ensure an appropriate program is used.